etrepum/mb-2014-spring-intro/01-tools/README.md

 Coding is about coming up with an idea and translating it into instructions that a computer can execute.
-Once you get the hang of it, you can figure out how to make just about anything happen.
-Coding has made its way into just about every profession and field of study.
+Once you get the hang of it, you can figure out how to make just about anything you want.
 Even if you don't decide to study in computer science or become a career programmer, you're probably going to be able to use what you learn here no matter what you study or where you work.
+Computers are an integral part of nearly everything that we do today.

 If at any point you get stuck, confused, or just want to know how to do something, ask a classmate for help.
 If that doesn't work, ask me or one of